maya-tsedeke/Network-selection/README.md

+————
--------- After running the above comands you will see the following result in the terminal--------
+You will get the following result on the terminal after running the above commands.
+————

 ![Screenshot](2.png)

-To modify this code you can start from the define_device_loc and define_station.js file. write JavaScript code and save it.
-And the to test your modification you can write again node main.js.
+You can start by editing the define device loc and define station.js files.
+Create and store JavaScript code.
+You may then run node main.js again to test your changes.

-NB: You can also use browser console to test your result
+**NB:** You may also test your outcome using the browser console.

-*